-Term Definition Source TOSCA To- pology Tem- plate A TOSCA Topology Template (also referred to as the to- pology model of a service) defines the structure of a service.
+Term Term Definition TOSCA To- pology Tem- plate A TOSCA Topology Template (also referred to as the to- pology model of a service) defines the structure of a service.
 It consists of a set of TOSCA Node Templates and TOSCA Relationship Templates that together define the topology model of a service as a (not necessarily connected) directed graph.
 TOSCA [A5-1] TOSCA Node Type A TOSCA Node Type defines the properties and the opera- tions available to manipulate a component of a service.
 TOSCA [A5-1] TOSCA Node Template A node in a topology graph is represented by a TOSCA Node Template.
 A TOSCA Node Template specifies the occurrence of a TOSCA Node Type as a component of a service.
-TOSCA [A5-1], [A5-3] TOSCA Rela- tionship Type A TOSCA Relationship Type defines the semantics and any properties of the relationship between TOSCA Nodes.
-TOSCA [A5-1] TOSCA Rela- tionship Tem- plate A TOSCA Relationship Template specifies the occurrence of a relationship between nodes in a TOSCA Topology Template.
+TOSCA [A5-1], [A5-3] TOSCA Rela- tionship Type 1 51 5 TOSCA Rela- tionship Tem- plate A TOSCA Relationship Template specifies the occurrence of a relationship between nodes in a TOSCA Topology Template.
 TOSCA [A5-1] TOSCA Plans TOSCA Plans define the (Orchestration) process models that are used to create and terminate a service as well as to manage a service during its whole lifetime.
 In this document, TOSCA Plans are similar to the term Business Process Flows in some entities, e.g., SOF or ICM, of LSO RA.
 TOSCA [A5-1]